Planes (film): Plot

 The fifth leg is over the Hump (the mountains between northeast India and south China) to Shanghai, where Dusty gets into first place again.
 He manages to help El Chupacabra win over Rochelle with a romantic song.
 In the sixth leg of the race across the Pacific, Ripslinger has his sidekicks Ned and Zed break off Dusty's navigation antenna.
 Lost and low on fuel, Dusty comes across the USS Dwight D. Flysenhower, the naval base of Skipper's squadron, the Jolly Wrenches, which allows him to land.
 On the carrier, Dusty discovers that contrary to Skipper's own descriptions, he only flew one mission during war.
 Before he can obtain answers, a thunderstorm strikes, and he is forced to depart by the carrier crew.
 However, he ends up crashing into the Pacific Ocean and is severely damaged.

 Dusty is salvaged and transported to Mexico where his concerned friends are also present.
 Skipper confesses his entire squadron perished when he was coaxed to lead an attack by one of his fighters on a recon mission; he never flew again after the navy salvaged him.
 Dusty considers dropping out of the race, but is encouraged to continue by many of his fellow competitors, who donate parts to repair the damage he sustained.
 Ishani also gives Dusty her new propeller, reconciling their friendship.

-Racing back to New York, Ripslinger plots to finish off Dusty again but is thwarted by Skipper, who regains his courage to fly.
+Racing back to New York, Ripslinger plots to finish off Dusty once again but is thwarted by Skipper, who regains his courage to fly.
 Dusty conquers his acrophobia when he rides a jetstream.
 Nearing the finish line, Ripslinger slows for the cameras, which allows Dusty to pass him at the last second and win.
 Dusty is congratulated by his friends, and Skipper thanks him for giving him the confidence to fly again.
 Dusty and Skipper visit the Flysenhower, where the former is inducted as an honorary Jolly Wrench in recognition of his victory.
 The two are launched off and decide to race back to Propwash Junction.